 - Layer 2 Trace tool

 - IP/MAC Finder tool

-- Export Topology to Visio (on page 46) tool (available in WhatsConnected only)
+- Export Topology to Visio tool

 - Device Viewer (on page 60) tool

 Using Layer 2 Trace

 In troubleshooting situations, it is often critical to understand the path that network data takes to access another network device.
 The Layer 2 Trace tool provides a method to trace the physical network path from one device to another.